spencer741/spencer741.github.io/compiler_8_31.md

 >L(a*) = { $$\varepsilon$$,a,aa,aaa,... }

-If you apply the closure operator to $\epsilon$, it still evaluates to empty string...no matter how many times you repeat it.
+If you apply the closure operator to $$\epsilon$$, it still evaluates to empty string...no matter how many times you repeat it.

 >L($$\varepsilon$$*) = { $$\varepsilon$$ }